lab1092/blender-manual_ja/manual/render/freestyle/parameter_editor/line_style/color.rst

    Line Style Color's Along Stroke modifier

-The :guilabel:`Along Stroke` modifier alters the base color with a new one from a given color ramp mapped along each stroke's length.
+The *Along Stroke* modifier alters the base color with a new one from a given color ramp mapped along each stroke's length.
 In other words, it applies a color ramp along each stroke.